-Parks California is proud to launch the “Natural Resource Stewardship Career Pathways” Pilot Grant Program.
+Parks California is proud to launch the “Natural Resource Stewardship Career Pathways” 2021 Grant Program.

 By working with community organizations and partners across California, we can help strengthen the state parks system to ensure that the parks are stewarded for generations to come.
 To meet the pressing challenges faced by our landscapes, we need more trained stewards, at all professional levels and across the state to implement climate resilient solutions.
 To grow and strengthen our workforce, we seek to increase access and broaden career pathways to reflect the rich diversity of California’s growing population.
 Bringing diverse perspectives, lived experiences, and Indigenous knowledge into landscape stewardship builds strength and resilience to the treasured places we share.
 Through this grant program, we seek to support and learn from natural resources training and career development programs across the state that also share our commitment to create opportunities for all in the environmental stewardship field.

-For this first round of pilot funding, we are seeking proposals that address the following criteria:
+For this first round of funding, we looked for proposals that addressed the following criteria:

 - Provide job training skills, mentorship, and/or career exposure in the natural resources field